bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

 natural selection.
 Biparental inbreeding specifically refers to the situation in which two different, but genetically related, organisms breed and thereby produce inbred offspring.
-This situation differs from self-fertilisation, in which an organism inbreeds with itself, as is perhaps most commonly studied in plants (e.g., Barrett1996; Vogler and Kalisz 2001).
+This situation differs from self-fertilisation, in which an organism breeds with itself, as is perhaps most commonly studied in plants (e.g., Barrett1996; Vogler and Kalisz 2001).
 The addition of a second parent complicates how inbreeding will affect individual fitness, partly because we have -- by definition